CoffeeCamel/LuaBuJo/README.md

 # LuaBuJo
-A non-analogue Bullet Journal in Lua with LÖVE.
+A non-analogue bullet journal in Lua with LÖVE.

+JuliaMono-Regular.ttf is licensed under the SIL Open Font licence.
+All other parts of this repository are under personal copyright.